jshun/ligra/README.md

 The following commands cleans the directory:
 ```
 $ make clean #removes all executables
-$ make cleansrc #removes all executables and linked files from the ligra/ or ligra+/ directory
+$ make cleansrc #removes all executables and linked files from the ligra/ directory
 ```

 Running code in Ligra